Emergya/ubuntu_16.04-drupal/README.md

 * Note you are using a monolithic container that encapsulates everything, for running it on production, you might start thinking about a decoupled mysql server that is there just to be developer friendly
   * Container will disable the local mysql service if MYSQL_ config is provided via docker environment :)
   * You can provide an inital drupal db by replacing assets/initial.sql
-* In production we should use the produced by a CI pipeline image and use the code is inside; you can change the environment divergence)
+* In production we should use the container produced by a CI pipeline image and use the source code included inside of that image; you can change the environment divergence in the entrypoint's defined function _set-environment-divergences_
   * Copying the src as an asset of the docker image in 'assets/var/www/html' and rebuilding the docker image will result in a monolithic image that includes your complete application and php dependencies (as in Dockerfile we run 'compose install' into '/var/www/html' where src is mounted).ATM dependencies will be synchronized on container startup from 'assets' to '/var/www/html', but source code will not.
-* Note you will be adding 'data/' dir where data (docker volumes like /var/lib/mysql) is stored to your docker build context
+  * Note that building the image will be adding 'data/' dir to the docker image (where data like docker volumes like /var/lib/mysql) is stored since it's located under the docker build context.
+And we don't want data to be included in a docker-image.
-* We perform any of these task as automated project-tasks by using baids
+* We perform many of these task as automated project-tasks by using baids